(CNN)Here is some background information about the National Spelling Bee, held in the spring every year in Washington, DC.

 Ansun Sujoe and Sriram Hathwar became co-champions of the 2014 Scripps National Spelling Bee competition.
-Sujoe spelled the word "feuilleton" and Hathwar spelled the word "stichomythia."
+Sujoe spelled "feuilleton" and Hathwar spelled "stichomythia."
 They both spelled their words correctly as they exhausted the words on the bee's list, becoming the first co-champions since 1962.

 Contestants must be 15 or younger and must not have passed beyond the eighth grade.

 Winning words have included: Laodicean, luge, therapy, croissant, milieu, lyceum, kamikaze, antediluvian, chiaroscurist, logorrhea, Purim, and knack.

 A $30,000 cash prize from Scripps as well as the Scripps National Spelling Bee trophy.

 A $2,500 U.S. savings bond and reference library from Merriam-Webster.